Search for heavy resonances decaying into two Higgs bosons in the $\mathrm{b\bar{b}}\tau^+\tau^-$ final state in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection

 \section{Event selection}

 As mentioned earlier in Section~\ref{sec:samples}, events are selected using a suite of \ptmiss and \mht triggers.
-Since the undetected neutrinos carry a significant fraction of the momentum of the \tautau system, signal events are expected to have a large \ptmiss, resulting in high efficiency of the \ptmiss and \mht triggers.
+For the heavy parent resonance masses considered in this analysis, the H bosons are produced with large Lorentz boosts.
+As a result, the neutrinos from the \tautau decay carry substantial momentum, and signal events are therefore expected to exhibit large \ptmiss, ensuring high efficiency of the \ptmiss and \mht triggers.
 A stringent offline requirement of $\ptmiss>180\GeV$ is applied after the full event reconstruction, to ensure a stable trigger efficiency and to suppress the background contribution from multijet events.
 The efficiency of the trigger for events satisfying the offline event selection, measured in an independent sample of events selected with muon triggers, is found to be greater than 95\%, with an uncertainty of 1.1\%.

 All events are required to contain one \PH boson candidate decaying to either $\Pell\tauh$ or $\tauh\tauh$.
 If multiple candidate pairs are possible, the pair with the highest visible \pt is selected.
 The other \PH boson candidate decaying to \bbbar is reconstructed as an AK8 jet that does not overlap with the \tautau system.
 The same AK8 jet kinematic selection and identification requirements are applied in both channels.
 If multiple AK8 jet candidates are present, the jet with the highest \pt is selected.
 The $\PH \to \bbbar$ candidate jet is also required to satisfy the \textsc{ParticleNet} \bbbar tagging requirement corresponding to a working point with 80\% efficiency for selecting signal jets from $\PH \to \bbbar$ decays.
 This criterion significantly suppresses background from QCD multijet events and jets produced in association with vector bosons.
 Events with top quark pairs or single top quarks are suppressed by vetoing events with \PQb-tagged AK4 jets that do not overlap with the AK8 $\PH\to\bbbar$ candidate and are distinct from the identified $\PH\to\tautau$ objects.